-Shareholders can elect to receive communications electronically by contacting MGL's share registry.
+Shareholders can elect to receive communications from, and send communications to, MGL and MGL's share registry electronically by visiting the Investor contacts page on Macquarie's website.

 Further information about Macquarie is available at macquarie.com

 Shareholder meetings

 MGL encourages shareholders to participate in general meetings and aims to choose a date, time and venue convenient to its shareholders.
 For shareholders who are unable to attend in person, MGL provides a webcast of its AGM and any other general meetings.
 The results of all resolutions are lodged with ASX as soon as they are available after the meeting.